AI Assisted analysis is here. Discover the latest updates! Check Now

 Analyzing the cart and checkout process helps understand which elements contribute to cart abandonment and lack of purchases.
 This can be done by analyzing analytical details and testing different versions of the cart and checkout process.

-You can check each of these parameters using one tool: cux.io - the first analytical tool for UX automation.
+You can check each of these parameters using one beharioal data analytics tool - cux.io.

 I agree that Google Analytics provides new data for monitoring websites, but it doesn't expand on them.
 These are simple data that won't answer many questions.
 The CUX app makes things much easier, especially when we don't want to rely on guesswork and we want to make the right decisions.